Iraneus/betamedneed/about.md

 We are building a service network of certified professionals and verified vendors to improve the quality medical care in communities.

-With a neurological condition like stroke, getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the community.
+Consider a neurological condition like a stroke.
+Getting matched sooner with the right care team makes a lot of difference and usually results in improved clinical outcomes, reduced costs, and better experience for all stakeholders, from the patient to the community.

 ![Support patient](/images/illustrations/doc-pharm.png)